The Third Quarter Moon is a Half Moon

 Feb 2, 2024 at 6:18 pm

 Times for the Third Quarter Moon vary by time zone.
 Times and dates are based on the local time in Washington DC.
 Change location

 The Third or Last Quarter Moon is also called a Half Moon because the Sun's rays illuminate exactly 50% of the Moon's surface.

 Half of the Moon’s surface is always illuminated by direct sunlight, except during lunar eclipses when Earth casts its shadow on the Moon.
 Just how much of that light we can see from Earth varies every day, and we call this a Moon phase.

 The Moon is the only astronomical object you can easily see in the day blue sky apart from the Sun.
 The Third Quarter Moon rises in the middle of the night and sets in the middle of the day.
 This is the opposite of a First Quarter Moon, which rises around midday and sets around midnight.

 Last Primary Moon Phase

-Technically, the primary Moon phases occur at a specific moment in time.
-The time between the primary phases is called intermediate Moon phases.
+The primary Moon phases occur at a specific moment in time, and the intermediate Moon phases are the time between the primary phases.
 These are the Waxing Crescent Moon, the Waxing Gibbous Moon, the Waning Gibbous Moon, and the Waning Crescent Moon.